eclipse-tractusx/portal-assets/docs/admin/Version Upgrade/portal-upgrade-details.md

 Column `sd_skipped_date` was added to get information about when a sd document creation of for a connector was skipped if the `clearinghouseDisabled` flag is set to true.

+#### Tagus clearing house changes

+- ENHANCE: table `addresses` modified column `region` as NOT-NULLABLE

+`region` field has been mandatory at clearing house level so that's why its NOT-NULLABLE at portal end as well.

+With new clearing house version, all legal person and connector self description documents are no longer accepted by clearing house for validation.

+To prevent interruptions of connector creation, the system will notice outdated documents and activate connectors and mark document creation as skipped.

+Automatic reissuance is not supported yet.
+The operator has to generate new versions of all previously issued documents to create fully compatible companies.

+Following endpoints have previously been implemented to retrigger issuance of missing documents:
+`/api/administration/companydata/retrigger-self-description`
+`/api/administration/Connectors/retrigger-self-description`
+They were not intended for a proper reissuance processes.
+Caution is advised.

 #### Provider Owned Technical User

 - ENHANCE: table `technical_user_types` add `PROVIDER_OWNED`